saitohirga/WSJT-X/Darwin/ReadMe.txt

 Now open a Terminal window by going to Applications->Utilities and clicking on Terminal.

-Along with this ReadMe file there is a file:   sysctl.conf  which must be copied to a system area by typing these two lines in the Terminal window and then pressing the Return key after each line.
+Along with this ReadMe file there is a file:   sysctl.conf  which must be copied to a system area by typing this line in the Terminal window and then pressing the Return key.

       sudo  cp  /Volumes/WSJT-X/sysctl.conf  /etc

 you will be asked for your normal password because authorisation is needed to copy this file.
 (Your password will not be echoed but press the Return key when completed.)